About the project

 Founded in 1990, Badi Foundation’s capacity-building programs have served tens of thousands of participants across 13 provinces of China, particularly rural women.
 This year, due to newly imposed restrictions and regulations on non-profits, they’ve moved to Macau.
 There, staff and volunteers work with the local schools and organizations to study lessons from the texts of the Moral Empowerment through Language Program with groups of junior youth (aged 12-15).

 How we help

 From 2005 Badi Foundation’s capacity-building initiatives have attracted over 36,000 participants in 13 provinces throughout China who engage in service projects in the areas of agriculture, the environment, public health, nutrition, culture and economic development.
-Since January, their Moral Empowerment through Language Program has reached 577 junior youth in 4 schools in Macau.

 In 2017, Badi Foundation staff visited three CBOs carrying out the Environmental Action Program in the southern region of China at a regional gathering to consult about their progress and provide assistance and resources to support their development.